The Walking Dead: Daryl Dixon: Casting

 In November 2022, Clémence Poésy and Adam Nagaitis were added to the main cast.
 In February 2023, Anne Charrier, Eriq Ebouaney, Laïka Blanc-Francard, Romain Levi and Louis Puech Scigliuzzi were announced as additional cast members.
 In June 2023, The Walking Dead alum Jeffrey Dean Morgan indicated in a tweet that Melissa McBride would reprise her role as Carol Peletier in some capacity.
 In October 2023, at New York Comic Con, McBride was confirmed to return for the second season, as well as guest starring in the first season finale.

 In November 2023, Manish Dayal was announced to have joined the cast for the second season in a recurring role.

 In September 2024, Eduardo Noriega, Óscar Jaenada, Alexandra Masangkay, Hugo Arbués, and Candela Saitta were announced to have joined the cast as series regulars for the third season.
 In October, Stephen Merchant was announced to have joined the cast.
 In June 2025, Greta Fernández, Gonzalo Bouza, Hada Nieto, Yassmine Othman, and Cuco Usín were announced to have joined the cast in supporting roles.

+In September 2026, Jimmy Smits was announced to have joined the cast for the fourth season.